variabls/variabls-firmware-demo/README.md

-# sparks-library
+# variabls-library
-Sparks Firmware Library to Connect Device to [Sparks.id](sparks.id) Platform.
+Variabls Firmware Library to Connect Device to [variabls](demo.variabls.com) Platform.

 Our works is an open source.
 Feel free to add, modify, and use it.

-For full Documentation, please visit [here](https://sparksid.gitbook.io/sparks/).
+For full Documentation, please visit [here](https://variabls.gitbook.io/welcome/).

 ## Acknowledgement
 Many thanks to those who build an amazing open-source code and still maintain it up till today.
 The inspiration came from this amazing Author: